chrisdoherty4/python-case-converter/README.md

 # Case Converter

-A python package for converting string cases.
+A python package for transforming string cases such as `Hell, world!` into camel case, `helloWorld`.

 ## General usage

-You can import a case conversion helper function, or the conversion object itself.
+Import a case conversion helper function, or the conversion object itself.

 ```python
 from caseconverter import camel_case, Camel